shreeyag11/pig-game/README.md

 * If the player rolls any other number, it is added to their turn total and the player's turn continues.
 * If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
 * The first player to score 100 or more points wins.
+* If two consecutive 6 appears for a player then the ** ENTIRE ** score will be lost.

 ## How Can I play?